mindsandcompany/cline-for-genos/cli/README.md

 cline
 ```

-This will start the Cline CLI interface where you can interact with the autonomous coding agent.
+This will start the CLINE-for-Genos CLI interface where you can interact with the autonomous coding agent.

 ## Features